 This recipe was adapted from The Complete Irish Pub Cookbook

-- 3-4 slices of thick bacon cut into pieces
+- 4 slices bacon thick type, cut into pieces

 - 3 carrots sliced